timkmecl/codegpt/README.md

 `Ask CodeGPT` is also available when nothing is selected.
 For the other four commands, you can **customize the exact prompt** that will be sent to the AI by editing the extension settings in VSCode Preferences.

+There, you can also **change the model** that will be used for the requests.
+The default is `ChatGPT` which is smartest and currently free, but you can change it to another model (`text-davinci-003` is the best of the paid ones, `code-davinci-002` of the free) if it doesn't work.
+You can also **change the temperature** and **number of tokens** that will be returned by the AI.
+The default values are 0.5 and 1024, respectively.

 ---

 Please note that this extension is currently a proof of concept and may have some limitations or bugs.
 We welcome feedback and contributions to improve the extension.
 Also check out the [ChatGPT extension](https://github.com/timkmecl/codegpt) which is smarter, but the setup is more complicated and it may not work (403/429 errors).

+If you enjoy this extension, please consider [buying me a coffee ☕️](https://www.buymeacoffee.com/timkmecl) to support my work!